Kun Khmer: Health risk

 As with all contact sports, health risks are a factor.
-According to Chhoeung Yavyen, a ringside doctor for the Cambodian Amateur Boxing Association, in the past five years 30 kick boxers have sustained serious injury in the ring including broken wrists and arms, broken shins, broken noses, dislodged shoulders, hip injuries and broken jaws.
+According to Chhoeung Yavyen, a ringside doctor for the Cambodian Amateur Boxing Association, in the past five years, 30 kickboxers have sustained serious injury in the ring, including broken wrists, arms, shins, noses, and jaws, in addition to dislodged shoulders and hip injuries.
 One Cambodian boxer died in the ring in Svay Rieng Province in 2001, but that death was the result of a heart attack, probably brought on by diet pills consumed to help the boxer reduce his weight before the bout.
 Most of the injuries suffered are curable and don't leave lasting problems.
 Most boxers are allowed to return to the ring after receiving treatment.

 Rules and match setup

 A match consists of five three-minute rounds and takes place in a 6.1 meter square boxing ring.
 A one-and-a-half or two-minute break occurs between each round.
 In olden times, ancient Khmer people would do praying rituals before going to the battlefield or war.